-Homes sell to qualifying households for a below-market rate with a deed restriction that limits the appreciation owners will receive at resale.
-When owners move, they must sell their home to a qualified household or to the community land trust at a predetermined affordable price.
+Homes sell to qualifying households for a below-market rate with a ground lease that limits the appreciation owners will receive at resale.
+When owners move, they must sell their home to a qualified household or to the community land trust at a predetermined, affordable price.
 When locals purchase in MeadowView, they know the maximum appreciation percentage they may receive annually for the period that they own their home.
 This model allows households priced out of expensive housing markets to purchase, benefiting from limited appreciation and housing stability, while ensuring that the investment to create affordable housing remains in the community in perpetuity.

 Who can purchase these units?

 How do I become eligible to purchase a MeadowView?

 Other than the above guidelines, individuals must attend a free HRDC Homebuyers Education Class and then have a one-on-one financial counseling session.
 To register for the Homebuyer Education Class, contact Roselle Shallah at firstname.lastname@example.org or call 406-585-4895.
 After sending the completion verification to BSCHT, potential buyers will then be placed on the wait list.
 Condos will only become available when a current owner chooses to sell.

 Are all MeadowView units already sold?

 Yes, all units have been sold.
 The construction of MeadowView completed in the summer of 2021.
 Units will only become available when current owners choose to sell.
 There is currently a waitlist for eligible buyers.

 The last of the MeadowView studios sold for $155,000.
 Two-bedroom units sold for $320,000.
 Owners earn 2% in appreciation per year.
 Future sale prices will be determined based on this formula.